 With Scotland boasting over 900 islands, this tour allows you to visit a select few of these idyllic locations.
 Not only will you experience the stunning beauty of the islands, but you will also get to explore some of the Scottish mainland which is just as gorgeous.

-After your arrival into Scotland you will travel to Scotland’s largest city of Glasgow.
+After your arrival into Scotland, you will travel to Scotland’s largest city of Glasgow.
 Here you will tour the former 2nd city of the British Empire as you explore sites such as Glasgow Cathedral, Kelvingrove Art Gallery and Glasgow’s Shopping District.
 You will reside for the evening in Hotel Du Vin’s signature Scottish hotel, One Devonshire Gardens.
-This hotel is composed of 5 victorian styled townhouses which have been adapted to create this luxury hotel in Glasgow’s affluent west end.
+This hotel is composed of five victorian styled townhouses which have been adapted to create this luxury hotel in Glasgow’s affluent west end.

 Bunnahabhain, Ardnahoe (both on the north of the Island).

 The newest of the famed Islay Distilleries, Ardnahoe is nestled in between Coal Ila and Bunnahabhain is on the banks of the Island with spectacular views over to the Paps of Jura.